Basics

 When do I enter?

-Entries usually open about three weeks before the event.
+Entries usually open about three weeks before an event.

 Entries close some days before the event.
 New team entries cannot be processed after this, or at the event.